 Annie Griffiths was one of the first women to work for National Geographic.
-Has photographed in more than 150 countries in projects for dozens of magazines and books.
+She has photographed in more than 150 countries in projects for dozens of magazines and books.

 Annie is also the Executive Director of the Ripple Effect Images, a collective of photographers who document the programs that exist on the projection of women and girls in developing countries.

 Her work has been published in reputable publications such as LIFE, Geo, Smithsonian, Fortune, Merian, Stern, among others.
 In the list of books, we can find “A Camera, Two Kids and a Camel” and “Simply Beautiful Photographs”.
 But also “Last Stand: America’s Virgin Lands” in collaboration with the writer Barbara Kingsolver.

 Annie has received awards from the National Press Photographers Association, the Associated Press, the National Organization of Women, The University of Minnesota and the White House News Photographers Association.